 The remuneration of the Board of Directors is subject to approval by the shareholders at the forthcoming Annual General Meeting.

-The remuneration of key management personnel is based on the remuneration agreed in their employment contract as approved by the Board of Directors.
+The remuneration of key management personnel is based on the threshold allowed in accordance with Federal Law no 32 of 2021.

 17 Provision for employees' end of service benefits